NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 Install Docker
 --------------

-As mentioned above, the WRF simulation and METplus analysis applications are provided as Docker images that will run as a `"container" <https://docs.docker.com/guides/docker-concepts/the-basics/what-is-a-container/>`_ on your cloud instance.
+As mentioned above, the WRF and METplus software are provided as Docker images that will run as a `"container" <https://docs.docker.com/guides/docker-concepts/the-basics/what-is-a-container/>`_ on your cloud instance.
 To run a Docker container, you must first install the Docker Engine on your instance.